nextmv-io/community-apps/README.md

       OR-Tools to solve shift assignment problems.
 * [`shift-assignment-pyomo`][shift-assignment-pyomo]: use Python and Pyomo to solve shift assignment problems.
+* [`shift-forecasting-ortools`][shift-forecasting-ortools]: use Python and
+      OR-Tools to solve shift forecasting problems.
 * [`shift-planning-ortools`][shift-planning-ortools]: use Python and OR-Tools to solve shift planning problems.
 * [`shift-planning-pyomo`][shift-planning-pyomo]: use Python and Pyomo to solve